 60. The Respondent submits that, since 1987, the ILOAT has applied the principle that if a "decision is based on one taken by someone else it is bound to check that the other one is lawful."
 Executive heads of Organizations cannot argue before the ILOAT that they are bound by decisions made by legislative bodies or by their subsidiary organs.
 Rather, the executive heads of Organizations that appear before the ILOAT must demonstrate that they have examined whether such decisions are proper.
-This examination includes reviewing whether legislative decisions were made based on a "methodology which ensures that the results are stable, foreseeable and clearly understood or transparent."63 If any flaws in the decisions are established by the ILOAT, the Organization can be found liable for the execution of a flawed legislative decision.
+This examination includes reviewing whether legislative decisions were made based on a "methodology which ensures that the results are stable, foreseeable and clearly understood or transparent."
+If any flaws in the decisions are established by the ILOAT, the Organization can be found liable for the execution of a flawed legislative decision.

-61. By contrast, the Respondent's case is that UNAT in Lloret-Alcañiz et al.64, distinguished claims that challenged the legality of the Secretary-General's execution of legislative decisions from claims that challenged the legality of the legislative decisions themselves.
+- 61. By contrast, the Respondent's case is that UNAT in Lloret-Alcañiz et al.63, distinguished claims that challenged the legality of the Secretary-General's execution of legislative decisions from claims that challenged the legality of the legislative decisions themselves.
 The Respondent proceeds to cite UNAT in that its authority did not include the review of the legality of General Assembly decisions, as it was not established to operate as a constitutional court.
-Additionally, the General Assembly has directed that UNDT and UNAT decisions "shall conform with General Assembly resolutions on issues related to human resources management".65 The Respondent derives therefrom that the UNDT lacks jurisdiction to review the legality of legislative decisions.

-62. The Respondent refers to Lloret-Alcañiz et al. in submitting that the present case involves a mechanical exercise of authority.
+Additionally, the General Assembly has directed that UNDT and UNAT decisions "shall conform with General Assembly resolutions on issues related to human resources management".64 The Respondent derives therefrom that the UNDT lacks jurisdiction to review the legality of legislative decisions. - 62.
+The Respondent refers to Lloret-Alcañiz et al. in submitting that the present case involves a mechanical exercise of authority.
 Thus, the Tribunal's review in this case is limited to whether the Secretary-General was authorized by law to implement the ICSC decision and whether he failed to comply with the statutory requirements or preconditions attached to the exercise of that authority.
-The internal decision-making processes and the methodologies used by the ICSC, on the other hand, do not fall within the jurisdiction of the Dispute Tribunal and that the ICSC is only accountable to the General Assembly.
+The internal decision-making processes and the methodologies used by the ICSC, on the other hand, do not fall within

-63 Ibid., citing to ILOAT Judgment No. 4134, considerations 8, 26.
+62 Ibid., citing to ILOAT Judgment No. 4134, considerations 8, 26.